Émile Veinante

 Émile Veinante (12 June 1907 – 18 November 1983) was a French football player and coach.
 A striker, he represented FC Metz and RC Paris at club level while scoring 14 goals in 24 appearances with the France national team.

 Club career

 Veinante was born in Metz.
 Primarily a forward, he began his club career in 1916 with the youth squad at FC Metz, which was at that time (before the end of the First World War) still in German-controlled Alsace-Lorraine.
-He stayed with FC Metz until 1929, when he moved to Racing Club de Paris in the French first division from 1929–1940, with whom he won the French double in 1936, winning the national championship and the cup title.
+He stayed with FC Metz until 1929, when he moved to Racing Club de Paris in the French first division from 1929 to 1940, with whom he won the French double in 1936, winning the national championship and the cup title.
 He was named French player of the year in that year.
 He retired from professional club soccer in 1940.

 International career

 Between February 1929 and January 1940 Veinante played 24 international matches for the France national team, scoring 14 goals.
 He appeared in the 1930 and 1938 World Cups, and as a reserve in 1934.
 In 1938, against Belgium, he scored a goal in the first minute of play.